cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Usecase (results)

 The next step after an accepted paper proposal is to setup the `rbefdata` package.
-This requires loading the package and setting the required package options.
-Having a look into the options list reveals several fields that can be filled in, like the URL to the BEFdata server, user credentials and a download folder name that is used to store downloaded freeformat files that can be attached to datasets.
-The tematres server related URLs in the options are part of upcoming features that are non fully functional on the time of writing and thus can be ignored.
+This requires installing, loading the package and setting the required package options.
+Having a look into the options list reveals several fields that can be filled in, like the URL to the `BEFdata` server, user credentials and a download folder name that is used to store free format files attached to datasets.
+The `tematres` server related URLs in the options are part of upcoming features that are non fully functional on the time of writing and thus can be ignored by now.

-The most essential setting for the workflow we present here is the user credentials.
+The most essential setting for the example workflow we present here is the user credentials.
 These are used to authenticate the user against the portal to ensure the access to the data has been granted before download and to log the data access.
-Setting the server URL is not required here as it defaults to the BEF-China project instance of the BEFdata portal that we retrieve data from.
-If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server (see box below).
+Setting the server URL is not required here as it defaults to the BEF-China project instance of the `BEFdata` portal that we retrieve data from in this example.
+If one has set up an own instance of the `BEFdata` portal, this URL needs to be changed so the package communicates with the right server (see box below).

 ```r